Wild Sex, Drugs, Howling in the Desert

 - Inside Job, a Documentary, Charles Ferguson, 2010.

 - William Deresiewicz, Capitalists and Others Sociopaths, Wall Street Journal, May 12, 2012.

 And see also: Mark Curtis, Web of Deceit: Britain’s Real Role in the World, p.
 247, London: Vintage UK Random House.

-Also see the video of Noam Chomsky describe polyarchy.
+Also, see the video of Noam Chomsky describing polyarchy.

 - There are numerous articles in the press about this topic of how the too-big-to-fail banks are desperately increasing their assets by laundering—mostly Mexican—drug cartel cash.

 - Howard Zinn, The People’s History of the United States, Harper Perennial Modern Classics (August 2, 2005).
-Consider reading this book by Howard Zinn to obtain a more realistic version of the U.S. history.
-Most public and private schools in the U.S. teach the history with a sugar coated perspective.
+Consider reading this book by Howard Zinn to obtain a more realistic version of U.S. history.
+Most public and private schools in the U.S. teach history with a sugar-coated perspective.